Roy Sydney Baker-Falkner: Early life

 Falkner grew up on a farm in Brandon, Manitoba and later in Broadview, Saskatchewan where his father was secretary to the Canadian Great War Veterans Association.
 In the 1920s, with his father's new posting to Victoria in British Columbia, Roy attended Mackenzie Elementary School in Victoria, initially training in music, awarded his Certificate of Music in November 1929.

 Early career

 Falkner subsequently joined the Royal Canadian Navy at the nearby Esquimalt naval base as a cadet in fall 1929, He was awarded a Commonwealth military scholarship as Dominion of Canada overseas cadet at the Royal Naval College, Dartmouth in 1930, changing his surname to Baker-Falkner.

 Baker-Falkner subsequently served as midshipman aboard the flagship, the cruiser HMS Kent, on the China Station at Hong Kong, between 1934 and 1936.
+During the late of that period he was a witness of aerial torpedoing exercises among a context of international situation worsening and effective sabotages perpetrated against the Fleet.